godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`String<class_String>` **get_project_settings_dir** **(** **)** const

-Get the specific project settings path.
+Gets the specific project settings path.
 Projects all have a unique sub-directory inside the settings path where project specific settings are saved.

 .. _class_EditorSettings_method_get_recent_dirs:

 - :ref:`PoolStringArray<class_PoolStringArray>` **get_recent_dirs** **(** **)** const

-Get the list of recently visited folders in the file dialog for this project.
+Gets the list of recently visited folders in the file dialog for this project.

 .. _class_EditorSettings_method_get_setting: